Scolopsis bilineata: Biofluorescence

 The two-lined monocle bream exhibits biofluorescence, that is, when illuminated by blue or ultraviolet light, it re-emits it as green, and appears differently than under white light illumination (only stripes on the upper front part are visible).
 Biofluorescence may assist in intraspecific communication and camouflage, blending the fish with green-fluorescing Acropora corals.

-Fisheries
+Relationship with humans

 Scolpsis bilineata is occasionally found in small numbers in fish markets and there is no fishery specifically targeting this species.
-In the Philippines this species is caught to be sold in the aquarium trade.
+In the Philippines, this species is caught to be sold in the aquarium trade.